DavidRickmann/Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-David Rickmann is a Data Scientist with 15 years experience working with UK Transportation data.
+I am a highly experienced Data Scientist with over 15 years of experience.
-David has worked on every recent major transport project in the UK (Thameslink, Crossrail, HS2, Heathrow).
+I’ve worked on projects ranging from sole data analyst on single day studies to leading the modelling for successful multi-billion-pound infrastructure bids.

+I’m fluent in SQL, R, Python, Tableau, Microsoft BI, and many other technologies and have led training sessions to share that expertise with others.